lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 where:

 * `KDF(message, outputBits)` represents a hash function suitable to the chosen KEMs according to {tab-kem-combiners}.
-* `counter` SHALL be the fixed 32-bit value `0x00000001` which is placed here solely for the purposes of compliance with [SP.800-56Cr2].
 * `tradSS` is the shared secret from the traditional component (elliptic curve or RSA).
 * `mlkemSS` is the shared secret from the ML-KEM componont.
 * `tradCT` is the ciphertext from the traditional component (elliptic curve or RSA).